IPlytics-GmbH/challenge-data-engineer/README.md

 * Present your solution in a clear and readable way, with good documentation
 * Write clean code and don't overcomplicate it
-* Be creative in your analysis!
+* Be creative in your work!

 Here are your tasks: